welcome to nimihitotan

 Tiger is from Driftpile Cree Nation in treaty 8 and grew up in the amsikwaciwasikan (Edmonton) area, but is currently living in Vancouver BC.
 Nimihitotan has grown so much since the start (around 2020), and the progress that Nimihitotan has made continues to surprise and excite Tiger.
 From the beginning of Nimihitotan Tiger has experienced and come to fully understand what it means to embrace wahkohtowin, ahkamîthimok, ekwa sakihitowin (to help one another, perseverance, and love).
 As Nimihitotan grows so does Tiger.

-Danni Okemaw
+Danni Daysky Okemaw